 In the past five years, more than half of Munger Tolles attorneys promoted to equity partner have been women.
 The American Lawyer noted that the firm is one of only six in the AmLaw 200 to have met or exceeded the “30 percent standard” for promoting women to partner in recent years.

-Munger Tolles is the only law firm to have ranked in the top three of The American Lawyer’s A-List for six straight years – including three years as No. 1 – reflecting the firm’s success in recruiting, retaining and promoting diverse attorneys.
+Munger Tolles has been consistently ranked on The American Lawyer’s A-List since its inception in 2004 – including four years as No. 1 – reflecting the firm’s success in recruiting, retaining and promoting diverse attorneys.

 Since 2009, the Daily Journal’s annual Top Women Lawyers list has included Katherine Forster, Kristen Linsley Myles, Mary Ann Todd and Truc Do.
 Chambers USA also named Mary Ann Todd its Up-and-Coming Corporate/M&A Lawyer of the Year at its 2013 Women in the Law Awards.